mauzao9/albion-discord-bot/README.md

 #### Invite your Assistant bot

-1. In your applicatoin page in Discord's developer portal, click on **OAuth2**.
+1. In your application page in Discord's developer portal, click on **OAuth2**.
 2. Under **Scopes** tick the **bot** box.
 3. Choose the **Bot Permissions** below as you like.
 4. Copy the link under **Scopes** once done, and open in your browser.